In the Rehabilitation, Reintegration & Recovery space

 Fact – Moderate drinking might be considered to be safe upto certain degrees but it does not mean that the habit is entirely risk-free.
 For certain categories of individuals, this habit might lead to serious issues.
 These categories include:

 Myth – Wine or beer cause less damage than hard liquor

-Fact – All types of alcohol ultimately have the same ingredient and are as much responsible to cause alcohol dependence as others.
+Fact – All types of alcohol ultimately have the same ingredient and are as much responsible for causing alcohol dependence as others.
 Moreover, different types of drinks have different standard measurements which mean that ultimately they have the same quantities of alcohol.

 Myth – Drinking is not a problem as long as the person does not feel the necessity to puke

 Fact – The more drinks a person can consume at one go mean that they are developing high alcohol tolerance.
 Developing alcohol tolerance is a bad sign and is a very serious risk factor.
 This means that without alcohol the person might not be able to do tasks that a sober person can in the same circumstance.

 Myth – Coffee can help sober up quickly after alcohol consumption

 Fact – One of the wider known myths that coffee can help people sober up or that it is the answer to how to get rid of alcohol from the body is false.
 Coffee contains a stimulant called caffeine which helps the individual stay awake and alert.
 It does not help with the processing of alcohol in the body.
 The only right way to deal with a hangover is to let the body get the time to break down the alcohol components.

 Myth – Alcohol helps to cheer people up